-Is the Sony a6000 beginner friendly?
+Is the Sony a6000 beginner-friendly?

 Yes.
-Honestly, one of the best parts about the Sony a6000 is it’s vast appeal.
-There’s a reason it’s the best selling mirrorless camera ever.
+Honestly, one of the best parts about the Sony a6000 is its vast appeal.

 I’ve been able to hand the camera to my non-photographer friends and they’ve been able to produce nice pictures with ease.

-If you dig through the (admittedly complicated) menus enough, you’ll find all sorts of beginner friendly features.
+If you dig through the (admittedly complicated) menus enough, you’ll find all sorts of beginner-friendly features.

-There’s “creative styles” that allow the user to adjust all sorts of basic settings such as sharpness, contrast, etc. without ever having to dive into manual mode.
+There are “creative styles” that allow the user to adjust all sorts of basic settings such as sharpness, contrast, etc. without ever having to dive into manual mode.